julianmak/NEMO-related/docs/compilation_notes/HKUST_HPC2.rst

-The notes are **(psuedo)-chronological** (complete with errors) rather than the final product to highlight some pitfalls and workarounds to do with HDF5 and NetCDF4 compatibility (the system itself does not have parallel HDF5 or NetCDF4 and it was a mystery which compiler the library was built with).
+The notes are **(psuedo)-chronological** (complete with errors) rather than the final product to highlight some pitfalls and workarounds to do with HDF5 and NetCDF4 compatibility (the system itself does not have parallel HDF5 or NetCDF4 and it was a mystery which compiler the libraries were built with).

 XIOS (1st try that doesn't quite work)
 --------------------------------------